 Julio Cortázar, House Taken Over

-To realize the paintings in this exhibition, Egreja intensely and radically intervened in the building.
-Although in a infinitely larger scale, she implemented the same procedure she had once developed with the glass pictures: she elaborated themes, chose all the elements of the contexts, searched for and arranged all the desired objects (real or artificial) and photographed the compositions so, then, she could paint them.
-However, for this ensemble, she prepared and produced the house’s occupation as a movie director in a film set, orchestrating the scenario for a fantastic realism narrative.
-Each room depicted in her paintings served as a stage for real actions: extraordinary scenes she previously conceive and sketched in a small notebook were designed and built.
-She mobilized several people in order to install, photograph and document each different quarter – almost as episodes that were mounted with different furniture, animals, pictures, accessories, transformed by graffiti and wallpaper, and professionally lit – so that she could finally translate them onto the canvas.
+To realize the paintings in this exhibition, Egreja intensely and radically intervened in that house.
+Although in an infinitely larger scale, she implemented the same procedure she had once developed with the still life: she elaborated themes from her persisting references, chose all the elements, arranged all the desired objects, and photographed the compositions so, then, she could paint them.
+However, for this ensemble, she prepared and produced the house’s occupation as a movie director on a movie set, orchestrating the scenario for a fantastic realism narrative.
+Each room depicted in her paintings served as a stage for real actions: she built extraordinary scenes she had previously sketched in her small notebook.
+She also mobilized several people in order to install, photograph and document each different quarter – almost as episodes that were mounted with different furniture, animals, pictures, accessories, transformed by graffiti and wallpaper, and professionally lit – so that she could finally translate them onto the canvas.
 The result is a series of figurative paintings created through a new practice, but deploying the same virtuous technique of her entire body of works.

-In the bathroom of pink-colored tiles, typical of the 1950s and 60s, octopuses were rolled up on the taps and faucets and place inside the bathtub, surrounded by pearls and seashells lit by small flickering candles.
-The bedroom hallway (with its doors covered with holographic stickers we used to have in our childhood) was covered with striped wallpaper, and the passageway was overrun with rats and Christmas lights.
-One of the closets with wooden cabinets was entirely tagged and graffitied by the artist and her assistants, where they then released dozens of small bright canaries.
-Fat chickens walked and pecked around the bottom of old carpeted stairs.
+In the bathroom of pink-colored tiles, typical of the 1950s and 60s, octopuses were rolled up on the faucets and placed inside the bathtub, surrounded by pearls and seashells lit by small flickering candles.
+The bedroom hallway (with its doors covered with holographic stickers) was covered with striped wallpaper, and the passageway was overrun with rats and Christmas lights.
+One of the wooden closets was entirely tagged and graffitied by the artist and her assistants, where they then released dozens of small bright canaries.
+Fat chickens walked and pecked around the bottom of the old carpeted stairs.
 And numerous original paintings by important Brazilian artists were brought to decorate the entry hallway.
-Finally, Egreja installed a large pond in one of the rooms, facing a large window, and filled it with water plants – a similar scene to the one from a painting made in 2011, Poça (Puddle) – creating a swamp-like landscape inside the large edifice located in the Faria Lima region.
+Finally, Egreja installed a large pond in one of the rooms, facing a large window, and filled it with water plants – a reinterpretation of the painting Poça (Puddle), from 2011 – creating a swamp-like landscape inside the large edifice located in the Faria Lima region.
 The choice of materials for these installations wasn’t based on the difficulty of painting surfaces and patterns, or finding certain kinds of animals or specific pieces, but is associated with the artist’s interest in genre paintings, especially in Dutch painting from the 17th century.
 She remains faithful to the recurring elements from her creative universe, preserving the same technical procedures and art history references.

-A video was also born from this arduous production, and is presented in the exhibition as well.
-An unusual medium for a painter, the film – documental and poetic at the same time – emphasizes the real elements from the installations that can be identified in the paintings, to the smallest details.
+A video, also born from this arduous production, is presented in the exhibition as well.
+An unusual medium for a painter, the documental and poetic film emphasizes real elements from the installations, to the smallest details.
 Images in close-up, from narrow angles, reveal the objects’ textures and nuances, while underlining seminal issues in her pictorial production.
-The recorded scenes allow us to witness the animals moving, the water trembling, the candles burning – stages of the work that we cannot fully reach when facing the paintings.
+The recorded scenes allow us to witness the animals moving, the water trembling, the candles burning – stages that cannot be fully reached facing the paintings.

 Julia Lima graduated from PUC-SP in Art: History, Criticism and Curatorship, and was a student at the Courtauld Institute of Art, London, in 2009.
 Between 2013 and 2016, she worked at the Research and Curating Center of the Instituto Tomie Ohtake, coordinated by Paulo Miyada.
 Today she works as an independent curator, and as a teacher in free courses in art history and curatorship.